-Suspensions under this Section shall not entitle the practitioner to the procedural rights in Article 8.
+Suspensions under this Section shall not entitle the Practitioner to the procedural rights in Article 8.
 Whenever any action is taken against a Medical Staff member as described in Sections 7.2-2(a)(1) through 7.2-2(a)(5) or Sections 7.2-2(b)(1) through 7.2-2(b)(3), such Medical Staff member shall notify the President of the Medical Staff and the Chief Executive Officer immediately after such member learns of such action.
 Failure to so notify shall be grounds for further corrective action under Article 7.

 - a.
-License: - i.
+License: - 1.
 Revocation:

-Whenever a Medical Staff member's license, certificate or other legal credential authorizing practice in this State is revoked, Medical Staff membership and clinical privileges shall be immediately and automatically revoked.
+Whenever a Medical Staff member's license, certificate or other legal credential authorizing practice in this State is revoked, Medical Staff Membership and Clinical Privileges shall be immediately and automatically revoked.

-ii.
-Restriction:
+2. Restriction:

-Whenever a Medical Staff member's license, certificate or other legal credential is limited or restricted by the applicable licensing or certifying authority, those clinical privileges which have been granted and which are within the scope of or directly affected by said limitation or restriction, shall be immediately and automatically suspended.
+Whenever a Medical Staff member's license, certificate or other legal credential is limited or restricted by the applicable licensing or certifying authority, those Clinical Privileges which have been granted and which are within the scope of or directly affected by said limitation or restriction, shall be immediately and automatically suspended.
 Further action on the matter shall proceed pursuant to Section 7.2-2(d).

-iii.
-Suspension:
+3. Suspension:

-Whenever a Medical Staff member's license, certificate or other legal credential is suspended, Medical Staff membership and clinical privileges or specified services shall be automatically suspended.
+Whenever a Medical Staff member's license, certificate or other legal credential is suspended, Medical Staff Membership and Clinical Privileges or specified services shall be automatically suspended.
 Further action on the matter shall proceed pursuant to Section 7.2-2(d).

-iv.
-Probation:
+4. Probation: